Wayne-Twinborn/Arkey/ArkeyV2/MakeMe/README.md

 - Place the top plate over the PCB and bottom plate
 - Screw the M3 screws through the bottom plate.
 Do not over tighten.
 It should fit snug.

+# Acrylic Case
+The acrylic case assembly is the same as the through hole with the exception of the acrylic panel itself.
+You'll want your fasteners to go through the bottom plate, top panel, and acrylic panel.
+This case is designed for 3mm thick laser cut acrylic.
+Use the DXF file in that folder.

+### Art
+The art template is a .kra file.
+This is the native format for Krita.
+Krita is a free and open source software that's used for painting.
+There's a layer for you to just drop and position your art.